What is the Comunidad de Latinx Scholars?

 Who is eligible and how do I apply?

-The Latinx ARC will open in fall 2019, it is open to anyone who identifies as Latinx/Latina/Latino, Mexican-American, Chicanx/Chicana/Chicano, Hispanic, or who identifies as an ally to the Latinx community.
+The Latinx ARC is open to anyone who identifies as Latinx/Latina/Latino, Mexican-American, Chicanx/Chicana/Chicano, Hispanic, or who identifies as an ally to the Latinx community.
 We want students who have a strong affiliation or connection to the Latinx community.

 - Apply for University Housing and select the community you prefer in the "Community Preference" section.